Key Takeaways

 The Consequence of Non-Compliance

 The core risk of Section 81 noncompliance is voidness.
 An unapproved contract that requires approval may be void and unenforceable.
 This isn't merely a procedural defect that can be cured; it goes to the existence of the contract itself.
+The intersection of tribal immunity and contract voidness can leave non-tribal parties in an especially difficult position, with no enforceable agreement and no ability to sue the tribe for restitution.

 For non-tribal parties, this is serious.
 A developer who builds on trust land under an unapproved lease may find that the lease is void.
 The tribe could potentially claim the improvements without paying for them.
 The developer's investment—potentially millions of dollars—could be lost with no legal remedy.